Gray-banded kingsnake: Taxonomy

 Arthur Erwin Brown described the species in 1901.

 The color morph "blairi", formerly specific name or subspecific name blairi, is named in honor of American zoologist William Franklin Blair.

 Description

+The snake's large eyes and round pupils.

 A moderately sized snake, the gray-banded kingsnake can grow up to 4 ft in total length (including tail), with the average total length being 3 ft.
 It has a relatively wide head (when compared to other kingsnake species), and has large eyes with round pupils.

 L. alterna coloration and patterning vary greatly, but there are two main color morphs, which were once considered separate subspecies: the "blairi" which has wide red/orange banding, and the "alterna" which has thinner orange/red banding.
 Both are generally on a gray background with white and/or black accenting.
 There are many variations on this basic morphology found in the wild and captive bred, with some specimens even lacking orange or red banding entirely.